arangodb/docs/3.6/aql/execution-and-performance-optimizer.md

   exactly one *SingletonNode* as its top node.

 - **ShortestPathNode**:
+  indicates a traversal for a Shortest Path (`SHORTEST_PATH` in AQL).

 - **SortNode**:
   performs a sort of its input values.

 - **SubqueryEndNode**:
+  end of a spliced (inlined) subquery.

 - **SubqueryNode**:
   executes a subquery.

 - **SubqueryStartNode**:
+  beginning of a spliced (inlined) subquery.

 - **TraversalNode**:
+  indicates a regular graph traversal, as opposed to a shortest path(s) traversal.

 - **UpdateNode**:
   updates documents in a collection (given in its *collection* attribute).